U.S. News Rankings

 The 2021 edition of U.S. News & World Report Best Graduate Schools was published in March 2020.
 The University of Arkansas overall performed well.

 The college’s most recent “badges” were earned in the online education sphere.
 Among the college’s online rankings in 2020, posted in U.S. News, were:

 - No. 29 (tie) in Best Online Bachelor’s Programs.
 The ranking was a tie with three other programs.
 The college also placed No. 22 (tie) in Best Online Bachelor’s Programs for Veterans.
 The ranking was a tie with three other programs.
 U.S. News details these categories together.

-No. 42 (tie with five other programs) in Best Online Master's in Education Programs.
-The college placed No. 14 (tie with three other programs) in Best Online Master's in Education Programs for Veterans.
-U.S. News details these,
+- No. 42 (tie with five other programs) in Best Online Master’s in Education Programs.
+In addition, the college placed No. 14 (tie with three other programs) in Best Online Master’s in Education Programs for Veterans.
+The publication details these.

 U.S. News does not issue new rankings every year for all programs.